nafeu/nafeu.github.io/_posts/2021-01-14-java-script-promises-with-async-await-and-loops.md

 comments: true
 share: true
 ---
-# JavaScript Promises and Async / Await with Loops

 This article will be an example driven guide on writing promises, consuming them through `async / await` code, and using them in loops.

 As a note, this article assumes that you are already familiar with concepts such as [Blocking vs Non-Blocking]() code in JavaScript and have maybe even seen (or written) a promise before.